-Watchmaking and watch repair is a very exciting profession but with a huge selection of watch tools on the market it is very easy to get confused or even carried away.
+Watchmaking and watch repair is a very exciting profession but with a huge selection of watchmaker tools on the market, it is very easy to get confused or even carried away.

 I thought it may be helpful to list down some of the most essential watch repair tools that any serious horologist should purchase as a bare minimum to get them started and add to their watch repair kit.

 Before you can even get inside a watch to see what may be causing a problem or just to undertake a regular service you need to remove the back and/or front of the watch.

 Depending on the type of watch you may need to screw off the back or lever off the back and front of the watch.

 Screw back watches require special tools like an adjustable Jaxa tool or a case wrench, or the watch manufacturer's own Horotec screw back removal tool